Music Therapy | Safer Psychianetry - Healing Through Sound

 Is music therapy covered by insurance?

 Coverage varies by provider and plan.
-Some insurance companies cover music therapy when provided by a Board-Certified Music Therapist (MT-BC) with a treatment diagnosis.
 We can provide documentation for insurance submission and help verify your benefits.

 Can music therapy replace other treatments?